yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

       - Use the `noatime` setting when mounting the data drives.

 YugabyteDB does not require any form of RAID, it runs optimally on a JBOD setup (just a bunch of disks).
-It can also leverage multiple disks per node, and has been tested beyond 10TB of storage per node.
+It can also leverage multiple disks per node and has been tested beyond 10 TB of storage per node.

 Write-heavy applications usually require more disk IOPS (especially if the size of each record is larger), therefore in this case the total IOPS that a disk can support matters.